Third Joint Egocentric Vision (EgoVis) Workshop

 EPIC-SOUNDS Audio-Based Interaction Recognition

-Lead: Omar Emara, University of Bristol, UK
+Lead: Jacob Chalk, University of Bristol, UK

 Summary: Recognising interactions from audio data from EPIC-Sounds (classify the audio).